 Got Her Back is a 501c3 non-profit organization of the Women’s National Football Conference that exists to celebrate and empower girls and women in football.
 The mission of Got Her Back is to create connections and confidence in female football players through visibility, education and mentorship.

-The Women’s National Football Conference (WNFC) is revolutionizing sports by showcasing the most competitive, high-quality brand of football in the world.
-Creating opportunities for the present and future, the WNFC inspires women and girls to achieve their dreams on and off the football field.
+The Women’s National Football Conference (WNFC) is revolutionizing sports by showcasing the most competitive, high-quality brand of football in the world, with a mission to accelerate equity for women and girls through the power of football.

 Women’s National Football Conference (WNFC) Launches Anti-Bullying, Girls Empowerment Program Frisco, Oct 1, 2019 (Issuewire.com) - According to studies, girls drop out of sports at a rate 1.5 times higher than boys.
 Over the course of two weeks in August 2017, Refinary29 polled 1,000 teenage girls in the United States between the ages of 13 and 18 to find out their reasons for giving up on something that has been proven to make them happier, healthier and more confident throughout the rest of their lives.
 According to the research, the majority of young women they spoke to told them they decided to drop out of a sport because they didn’t see a future for themselves in it.